London to Amsterdam Cycle Challenge

 Following on from the success of last year’s London to Paris cycle challenge, this year we are back and cycling to Amsterdam!

 From 18-20 June, you could be among the MUFG colleagues taking part in this iconic journey from MUFG London to MUFG Amsterdam, as part of our annual Fitprints for Good challenge.
-All you need to know is below, but don’t hang about, as places are limited!

 Summary of what’s included…

-• Food & Drink during riding days and at snack stops does not include breakfast on Day 1.
+• Food & Drink during riding days and at snack stops, does not include breakfast on Day 1.

 • 24/7 support from our team.